babybuddy/babybuddy/docs/user-guide/managing-users.md

 ## Creating a User from the Command Line

+A user's type can be:

+- Read only (can access all data but not make new entries)
+- Standard (default, can access and make/edit any type of entry)
+- Staff (bypasses permissions, can access Database Admin area)

 There are 2 ways you can create a user from the command line:

 1. Passing user's password as an argument: